 Termux, the best linux terminal for Android

 I’m a huge proponent of digital minimalism.
 It’s one of my long term goals to have all my tech gear within a single device.
-Fortunately, I accomplished this feat reasonably well using a Samsung Galaxy S4 and Google Nexus 6P.
+Fortunately, I accomplished this feat reasonably well using a Samsung Galaxy S4, then the Google Nexus 6P, and now the Google Pixel XL.
 However, once I found Termux it took my Smartphone Computing to a whole new level.

 It’s certainly been a lot of trial and error to achieve autonomy with a smartphone.
 There are a lot of great apps out there that I use daily.
 Although, the one tool I lacked was a decent terminal.
 I used apps like Juice SSH and Android Terminal Emulator to accomplish some tasks.
 Also, I wanted my favorite editor Emacs (sorry Vim people) and source control tools git and svn easily accessible from my Google Nexus 6P.